This is one of my favorite t-shirt refashions of all time. For a number of reasons.

-First, let me tell you that it wasn't my idea.
+First, let me tell you that this t-shirt to tank refashion wasn’t my idea.
 Jen posted this on her facebook page and I jumped at the chance to have a crafty morning with her and watch her make it.
-Jen blogs at Upcycled Education-- a blog I recommend you peruse, especially if you're an educator-- formally or informally.
-She's full of good ideas and fun finds and her enthusiasm is catchy.
-And I'm so excited to share this.
+Jen blogs at Upcycled Education– a blog I recommend you peruse, especially if you’re an educator– formally or informally.
+She’s full of good ideas and fun finds and her enthusiasm is catchy.
+And I’m so excited to share this.

 Second, it is soooo quick and easy that it takes less than half an hour.